 In principle, the parties must submit their evidence during the exchange of petitions stage.
-In the preliminary examination hearing, the court will usually order the parties to submit the evidence listed in the petition or at least provide information on the collection of evidence that is not in their possession within two weeks.
-If a party fails to comply with this order, he or she will be deemed to have renounced his or her right to rely on the evidence.
+In the preliminary examination hearing, the court will usually order the parties to submit the evidence listed in their petitions or at least provide information on the collection of evidence that is not in their possession within two weeks.
+If a party fails to comply with this order, he or she will be deemed to have renounced his or her right to rely on the relevant evidence.

 17. Are any documents privileged?
 If privilege is not recognised, are there any other rules allowing a party not to disclose a document?

 Lawyers are prohibited from disclosing any information obtained in the performance of their duties (Advocacy Code).
 This can be waived with the client's consent, but the lawyer can use his or her right of exemption to refuse to do so.

 The law and case law does not provide a lot of information about the scope of attorney-client privilege.
 However, decisions by the Turkish Competition Board are helpful guidance on the issue.
 According to these decisions, attorney-client privilege covers any correspondence in relation to a client's right of defence and documents prepared within the scope of an independent attorney's legal service.
 Therefore, correspondence between a company and its in-house attorney does not benefit from attorney–client privilege.

 In addition, without prejudice privilege is available and any admission made during settlement negotiations cannot be used as evidence.